supertriodo/Arena-Tracker/Readme/More.md

 * Track your enemy's deck
 * Get value info of enemy's hand.
 Cards sent back from the board, spare parts or the coin (among others).
 * Test enemy secrets.
 Watch the remaining posibilities while you make your moves.
+* Check new cards drawn before the animation even begins in Hearthstone.
+* Check the total attack of all your minions and enemy ones.

 ![InGame](https://github.com/supertriodo/Arena-Tracker/blob/master/Readme/inGame.png)
-* When playing arena secrets are ordered by their popularity acording to hsreplay.net
+* When playing arena, secrets are ordered by their popularity acording to hsreplay.net, know what to test first.

 ![EnemyHandWithSecretHSR](https://github.com/supertriodo/Arena-Tracker/blob/master/Readme/enemyHandWithSecretHSR.png)
 * Save and organize your constructed decks.